MarkJB/MSP430POV_V2/README.md

 TODO: Add the abililty to load messages via the com port.
 Need to look at how to save messages into flash so they are persistant.
 Currently firmware will need to be loaded onto the chip using a suitable TI Launchpad as a programmer.

 Added 'serial_port' branch to test serial coms for uploading message data.
-So far I am able to send serial data from a PC to the boards (via the launch pad serial port - this should work just as well with a standalone USB to serial addaptor).
+So far I am able to send serial data from a PC to the boards (via the launch pad serial port - this should work just as well with a standalone USB to serial addaptor), and display that data on the leds.
+Sending 4 space chars in a row will reset the displayed message.
+Need to look at max size of message.
+Flash limitations may also apply but it more likely that the sweep or arc of movement needed to display a message is too short to allow long strings (unless mounted on a bike wheel).

 Reseaching the MspFlash library for writing data to flash (program) memory. https://github.com/energia/Energia/blob/master/hardware/msp430/libraries/MspFlash/examples/flash_readwrite/flash_readwrite.ino